What is anarchism?

+What is anarchism?

+>

-We love them all!
+> We love them all!
 From cyberpunk to space opera and all in-between.
 The subgenre we are least likely to publish is military science fiction.
 But we will accept military stories that are anti-war in message similar to Joe Haldeman's The Forever War.

-How can I increase my chances of acceptance?
+> How can I increase my chances of acceptance?

-The simple answer is by bringing us your best work.
+> The simple answer is by bringing us your best work.
 The longer answer contains more factors.
 First and foremost we want to see that you put as much effort into you story as we put into reading it.
-That means professional grammar, page formatting, and following our submission guidelines.
+Professional grammar, page formatting, and adhering to our submission guidelines is suggested.
 Second, we want to read something novel.
 We are all veteran readers of science fiction and revolutionary literature.
 That means we crave new ideas or at least old ones done in new, interesting ways.
 We love to see texts containing both a moving story and also a progressive message.

-What stories are you tired of receiving?
+> What stories are you tired of receiving?